 Dreamy Tulle Sleeve

 Some might call it “80’s fashion”, whilst others may consider it as traditional Renaissance style; but one thing’s for sure….this stunning puffy tulle sleeve is a modern-day hit!
 Any voluminous styled sleeve, whether it be from tulle, chiffon or queen satin, is best suited to a slim-line fitted gown such as a mermaid, trumpet, sheath or column style.
-The delicate fine tulle sleeve is gathered slightly at the wrist to create subtle fullness to the sleeve and is hand-appliqued with a beautiful French lace.
+The delicate fine tulle sleeve is gathered slightly at the wrist to create subtle fullness to the sleeve and is hand-appliqued with beautiful French lace.
 The puffy tulle sleeve is a great way to add a romantic and dreamy feature to any look.
 The modern sheer element is perfect for brides getting married in a beautiful garden setting or serene beach/outdoor location.
-The transparent fabric adds a good level of formality, whilst the loose fitted silhouette sleeve allows for breathability during the warmer weather.
+The transparent fabric adds a good level of formality, whilst the loosely fitted silhouette sleeve allows for breathability during the warmer weather.